Samreay/Samreay/_posts/tutorials/2021-05-15-Multiprocessing.md

 ---
 layout: post
-title:  "Simple Multiprocessing In Python: Comparing core vs libraries"
+title:  "Multiprocessing In Python: Core vs libraries"
 short_title: "Simple Multiprocessing in Python"
 desc: "Comparing inbuilt solutions to a range of external libraries."
 long_desc: "A demonstration of Python's concurrent processing and comparison to external third-party libraries like loky, ray, and pathos"